osuosl/osuosl-mirror-sync/docs/source/index.rst

 Most of the files reside in ``/data/mirror`` on the nodes while some scripts are located in ``/usr/local/sbin``.
-In addition there are other services such as xinetd, bwbar, etc that need to be configured outside of the
+In addition there are other services such as xinetd, bwbar, etc that need to be configured outside these directories or the current repository.

 Hardware
 --------